AmbroiseS/training-welcomepool/README.md

 First, install a local **MySQL** server & a SQL administration tool (MySQL Workbench or PhpMyAdmin).

 ### Your IDE
-For this exercise, you will have to use Eclipse.
+For this exercise, you will have to use IntelliJ.
-Install the latest **Wildfly** application server.
-Search & read the docs to know how to do :)

 ### Git repository
-A new repository will be provided, with owner rights.
+Create a repository on Github or Gitlab (Don't forget to set permissions to public for the code review).
 Everyone must be able to push code on the repository.
 The important fact here is to **create your orwn team workflow**.

 ## Project Architecture
 Take your time and brainstorm in group to create a clean architecture for the project.
-We advise to use the EclipseLink ORM for data persistence in your project, through JPA.
 Create the main architecture for your web app.

 ## Integration
 Download the provided web architecture in the **resources** directory.
 Integrate it in your project.
 Use a nice calendar widget in the **code review** creation form.

-## Release & Demo
- * For your release, we will provide you with a public server instance.
-You will need to release your code in production before the demonstration, along with the source code.
- * Your demo must be following a client perspective.
-You are making the demonstration for the project they have asked you to deliver.
-Two parts can be prepared.
-The first part refers mostly to showing what you have done, and how you made things.
-The second part explains your technical choices, and your roadmap for further improvements.

 ### Provided content
 We provided you with some content to help you bootstrap your work.